-How to buy a foreclosed home
+- Steps to buy a foreclosed home

 If you think foreclosed homes are underpriced “rough diamond” mines just waiting to be tapped, you’re likely to be disappointed.

-Today, foreclosed homes sell for about 5 percent below non-foreclosures in the same market and location.
+Today, foreclosed homes sell for about 5% below non-foreclosures in the same market and location.

 On the upside, many bank-owned homes today are in better condition than those of yesteryear.
 Thanks to the improved housing market, you’ll see fewer broken-down, hollowed-out shells.

-So how can you spot a bargain – and then buy one?
+So how can you spot a bargain and then buy one?

 Find agents who specialize in buying foreclosed homes

 Buyers often find bargains by first finding agents who know where the bargains are.
 Search for brokers and selling agents who’ve been hired by the banks to market foreclosed homes.

-Note: foreclosed homes are also called real estate owned (REO) properties.
+Note, foreclosed homes are also called real estate owned (REO) properties.

 Don’t forget HUD foreclosures

-HUDHomeStore.com, for example, lets you search within your state for its foreclosure properties.
-It gives those who want to live in their home a head start over investors, often only allowing owner-occupiers to bid for a number of days before opening up bidding to other buyers.
+HUDHomeStore.com, for example, lets you search within your state for foreclosure properties.
+It gives those who want to live in their home a head start over investors, often allowing owner-occupiers to bid for a number of days before opening up bidding to other buyers.

 You need to be represented by a licensed real estate agent to bid on one of these properties.

-In most cases, you will only interact with the bank’s agent, not the bank.
+In most cases, you will interact only with the bank’s agent, not the bank.
 For that reason (and others), it’s a good idea to hire a buyer’s agent to protect your interests.

 Unless you have experience buying foreclosed properties, your agent should be a veteran in this market.